hockyy/peertocp/README.md

 Make sure the server machine already got node installed, the working version that is used across all servers and clients are Node.js 16.
 You can set up nvm to set up and test other versions of Node.js.
 Run the server by using `npm start` in each server repository.
 To set up the server, make sure you allow client to talk with PORT 3000 of the machine.

-If you are using nginx, you can refer to this following configurations (need adjustment if doesn't work):
+If you are using NGINX, you can refer to this following configurations (need adjustment if doesn't work):

 ```nginx
 location / {